0xNoi/School-Automation-System/README.md

-# School-Automation-System
+# Basic School Automation System with Python
+# Python Programming in 2 Hours

 Student Automation System which is basic program written in python.
-There are lots of bugs and deficiencies in this project like;
+There are lots of bugs and deficiencies in this project like.
+It is written in Python Programming Course Fast Task in 2017.

-- not used try catch, must be add try-catch operations and some conditions especially be clear for inputs testing parts
-- can be add json or database for storing informations, even must be store hashes+salt passwords and username for security case
-- can be add some useful functions

-Purpose of giving an idea for beginners